Better policies for better lives

 2008 Australia signs the Seoul Declaration for the Internet Economy, which recognises the increasingly critical role of the internet.

-Government officials from various agencies represent Australia at the OECD in Paris, where they contribute to the organisation's work.
-Australia currently chairs the Health, Statistics and Fiscal Affairs committees.
+Government officials from various agencies represent Australia at the OECD in Paris, where they contribute to the Organisation's work.
+Australia currently chairs the Health Committee, the Industry, Innovation and Entrepreneurship Committee, the Regulatory Policy Committee and the Financial Markets Committee.
+The Australian Ambassador to the OECD also currently chairs the Executive Committee, one of four standing OECD Committees.

 Australia takes an interest in a wide range of OECD issues — economic analysis, trade and structural reform; taxation, employment and social policy; health, education, and the environment; digital and cyber issues; science and technology; and development assistance.